Frankie Boyle: Frankie Boyle's Autopsy (2014–2016)

 Frankie Boyle's Referendum Autopsy was released on 28 September 2014, and Frankie Boyle's Election Autopsy was released on 17 May 2015, through BBC iPlayer.
 Featuring guests Katherine Ryan and Sara Pascoe, Boyle dissected the Scottish independence referendum, 2014 and general election.
 Frankie Boyle's American Autopsy dissected the buildup and fallout of the United States presidential election, tackling topics such as feminism, entertainment, propaganda, and guns.
 Special guests include Sara Pascoe, Katherine Ryan, Michelle Wolf, Desiree Burch, and Richard Osman.

-Frankie Boyle's New World Order (2017–present)
+Frankie Boyle's New World Order (2017–2022)

 A show similar to his BBC iPlayer exclusive "autopsy" shows, Boyle returned to TV on BBC Two, with his Frankie Boyle's New World Order, which follows a very similar structure to the aforementioned programmes, where Frankie makes two statements, and discusses them with his guests.
-The show premiered on 8 June 2017.
+The show premiered on 8 June 2017 and was cancelled in 2023.

 Frankie Goes to Russia (2018)

 A two part travel documentary on BBC TV filmed in Russia in the lead up to the World Cup being held there.
 Featuring interviews with Russian football fans and others.